hashicorp/swingset/README.md

 Now let's actually make these docs useful.
 There are a few components that are made available within `docs.mdx` files that will help you to showcase your components.

 1. Your actual component.
 So in the example above, you can use `<Button />` right in that mdx file, and it will render an example however you please.
+1. Any components you list in the `peerComponents` frontmatter key.
+    1. In the example above, `<ArrowIcon />` is added to scope.
+    1. **Note:** `peerComponents` must also be present in Swingset (i.e., they must have a `docs.mdx` file).
+A warning will be emitted if any unknown components are passed here.
-2. `<LiveComponent>` - a component that can be used to render a live code editor that will display and update your component
+1. `<LiveComponent>` - a component that can be used to render a live code editor that will display and update your component
-3. `<KnobsComponent>` - a component that can be used to render a set of UI controls that will live update a rendered version of your component
+1. `<KnobsComponent>` - a component that can be used to render a set of UI controls that will live update a rendered version of your component
-4. `<PropsTable>` - a component that will render a full or partial list of your component's props.
+1. `<PropsTable>` - a component that will render a full or partial list of your component's props.
-5. Any of your own components you specified in the [swingset options](#options)
+1. Any of your own components you specified in the [swingset options](#options)

 We'll dig into how each of these work in the following sections, and give plenty of examples.